The Three Tree Pledge is a commitment to sustainability and to practice responsible forestry.

 Through ESNACIFOR’s management strategies and the Three Tree program providing the new trees to replenish those which are harvested, a sustainable production of resources is achieved while responsibly maintaining the integrity of the forest.

 More than forest management

-Wood Products International practices responsible forest stewardship.
+Better Wood Products practices responsible forest stewardship.
 An important part of this vision is supporting the cause of environmental vitality.
 Forest products are attractive, durable and renewable.
 We believe that properly managed forests can last forever.